...

 Clay jars are closely associated with the daily life of African populations.
 Made from the material of mud ponds and rivers, the rather heterogeneous paste allows the production of objects with thick walls such as jars.
 Many terracotta objects were discovered in Africa during the 20th century.
 The Nok of Nigeria, dating from 900 to 1500, are among the most recent.
 In West Africa, notably in Mali, fragments have been discovered and dated from 9 to 12,000 years B.C.

-African art > Terracotta, jar, amphora, funerary urn > Beaded head
+African art > Terracotta, jar, amphora, funerary urn > Ewe container

 View details